fahmid-juboraj/Code_generation/README.md

 # Code_generation
-This contains all the code for the shared task-2 of the BLP from the team BRACU_CL
+This contains all the code for the test-phase of the BLP task 2 from the team BRACU_CL